neikei/ubuntu-workplace-setup/README.md

 3. cd ubuntu-workplace-setup-master
 4. ./setup.sh
 ```
 SUDO password:
-What is your name for Git?:
+What is your Git username?:
-What is your email for Git?:
+What is your Git email?:
 Do you need standard tools? (vim, curl, wget, htop, shutter, keepassx, thunderbird) [y/N]:
-Do you need development tools? (git, gcm, remmina, virtualbox, vagrant, dbeaver) [y/N]:
+Do you need development tools? (git, gcm, remmina, virtualbox, vagrant) [y/N]:
+Do you need pgAdmin [1] or DBeaver [2]?
+[1,2,N]:
 Do you need Atom [1] or Visual Studio Code [2]?
 [1,2,N]:
 Do you need Chromium [1] or Opera [2]?
 [1,2,N]:
 Do you need Seafile? [y/N]:
 Do you need Spotify? [y/N]:

 ```

 ### Vagrantbox for testing